- Education and Science»

 How I Tamed English Language

-Here is my story how I improved my English.
+Here is my story on how I improved my English.
 This story will tell my fascination for the language, my tips to improve and perfect my language skill.

 I am from Kerala, a small state in South India, where our mother tongue is Malayalam.
 It is the only state in India having achieved 100% literacy.
 To start with my story, I must say that I was never a bright student.
 Always an average one.
 Even today the case is not different.
 Laziness is the main culprit!
 My interests were scattered around many subjects except study during my school days.
 I did badly up to my graduation.
 I got a Degree in Commerce (B Com) with 2nd class.
 That was my ever best performance!
 I am sure that had I been more serious in studying, I could have got more marks and degrees.
 But I did not.

 And coming back to those Pre-Degree days, it is English period.
 The smart and handsome teacher arrived.
 Soon we were given an exercise.
 It was simple- write an essay on "My City".
-But it was a tough exercise for the poor students like me who had their education in Malayalam till high school class.
+But it was a tough exercise for the poor students like me who had their education in Malayalam until high school class.
 Seeing the surprise in our eyes, the teacher once again shouted: I say you write in English whatever you feel about your city.
 With a fearful mind, I started writing thus: My city is Calicut.
 I live here.
 I love my city.
 It stopped there.
 I had nothing more to write on.
 My pen did stop there though the mind didn't.
 I had plenty of ideas but all were in Malayalam, my mother tongue.
 I was unable to express my ideas in English.
 Though points were flowing and floating through the mind, I did not have the capacity to translate them into English.
 For me, the process, what we call 'translation', was a Herculean task!
 Painfully I closed my book.
 I was crying inside me without shedding tears!

 The fact that I could not write a few lines in English was haunting me the whole day and night.
 It did upset me.
 I was cursing my parents for the first time for not sending me to an English medium school!
 I was sure that had I been sent to an English medium school I could have done better.
 Then some positive thoughts flashed in my mind.
 I too must do well in English.
 I must be able to write and speak well.
 Fluency must be there and so do confidence too when it comes to English.
 The rest was a war.
 Yes, a total war to learn the language!
 Here I narrate my game plan to learn the English language.